Sequential Monte Carlo with transformations: Bayesian model comparison for mixtures of Gaussians

 \subsection{Description of algorithms}

-Let $k$ be the unknown number of mixture components, and $\left(\mu_{1:k},\tau_{\text{1:k}},\nu_{1:k}\right)$ (means, precisions and weights respectively) be the parameters of the $k$ components.
-Our likelihood is the same as in equation (\ref{eq:gmm_llhd}); we use priors $\tau\sim\text{Gamma}\left(2,2S^{2}/100\right),$ $\nu_{1:k}\sim\text{Dir}\left(1,...,1\right)$ for the precisions and weights respectively, and for the means we choose an unconstrained prior of $\mu\sim\mathcal{N}\left(m,S^{2}\right)$, where $m$ is the mean and $S$ is the range of the observed data.
-We impose an ordering constraint on the means, as described in \citet{Jasra2005e}, solely for the purposes of improving the interpretability of our results.
-For simplicity we have also not included the commonly used ``random beta'' hierarchical prior structure on $\tau$ \citep{Richardson1997}.
-From a statistical perspective these choices are suboptimal: we emphasise that the only reason they are made here is to simply our presentation of the behaviour of TSMC.
+Let $t$ be the unknown number of mixture components, and $\left(\mu_{1:t},\tau_{\text{1:t}},\nu_{1:t}\right)$ (means, precisions and weights respectively) be the parameters of the $t$ components.
+Our likelihood is the same as in equation (\ref{eq:gmm_llhd}); we use priors $\tau\sim\text{Gamma}\left(2,2S^{2}/100\right),$ $\nu_{1:t}\sim\text{Dir}\left(1,...,1\right)$ for the precisions and weights respectively, and for the means we choose an unconstrained prior of $\mu\sim\mathcal{N}\left(m,S^{2}\right)$, where $m$ is the mean and $S$ is the range of the observed data.
+We impose an ordering constraint on the means, as described in \citet{Jasra2005e}, which simplifies the problem by eliminating many posterior modes with the added benefit of improving the interpretability of our results.
+For simplicity we have also not included the commonly used ``random beta'' hierarchical prior structure on $\tau$ \citep{Richardson1997}, which from a statistical perspective is suboptimal but which simplifies our presentation of the behaviour of TSMC.